READY-REFERENCE GUIDE

 How long were you waiting?

-Pyw vëdh agan ost?
+Pyw a vëdh agan ost?

 Who will be our host?

-Pandra wreth debry?
+Pandra vynta debry?

 What would you like to eat? (literally What will you eat?)